medy17/SpyderScribe-OPEN/ARCHITECTURE.md

-# Spider Scribe Architecture
+# Spyder-Scribe Architecture

-Spider Scribe is a Chrome browser extension that provides advanced AI-powered translation using multiple LLM providers (Gemini, Grok, OpenAI) with JSON-structured prompts for reliability.
+Spyder-Scribe is a Chrome browser extension that provides advanced AI-powered translation using multiple LLM providers (Gemini, Grok, OpenAI) with JSON-structured prompts for reliability.

 ## Table of Contents